Module curlew.fields

 output_dim : int, optional

-Dimensionality of the scalar output (usually 1 for a scalar potential).
+Dimensionality of the output (usually 1 for a scalar potential).

 transform : callable